hackoregon/civic/packages/component-library/stories/README.md

 ### Example Story(s)

-If there is a configuration of the component that has been used in a project, and may be useful again, create an example story.
+If there is a configuration of the component that has been used in a project, and may be useful again, create an Example story.

 ## Knobs

-The Knobs addon lets you set and change the props values of that component.
+The Knobs addon lets you set the props data type and change its values for that component.
 Knobs are provided for each prop that can be modified in a story.
 See the example stories above.

 This helps during both development and design; the developer can test the props for results and the designer can configure the component for a particular use.

+At this time, there are Knobs for these data types and inputs:

+- text
+- boolean
+- number
+- number bound by range
+- color
+- object
+- array
+- select
+- radio buttons
+- options
+- files
+- date
+- button
+- withKnobs options

 Knobs references: